tarbase/tarbase.github.io/_posts/2017-02-10-junior-devops-porto.md

 description: ''
 ---

-TARBASE is hiring a Junior DevOps to join the team.
-We are a young, passionate and creative team.
+TARBASE is hiring a Junior DevOps to join the team in Porto (Full-time contract).

 ## Requirements: